minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-iam-export.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :ref:`alias <alias>` of the MinIO deployment.
+   The :ref:`alias <alias>` of the MinIO deployment to export IAM metadata for.

-.. mc-cmd:: BUCKET
-   :optional:

-   The iam from which the command exports the IAM metadata.

 Global Flags
 ~~~~~~~~~~~~